Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: E3VQA Benchmark

 \paragraph{Step 3: Response-Based Question Filtering} A large proportion of the questions generated in the previous step are either too easy or disqualified for multi-view question answering.
-To filter such questions at scale, we introduce a response-based question filtering strategy that uses $A_{init}$-the initial answer from either the ego or exo view-as a reference.
+To filter out such questions at scale, we introduce a response-based question filtering strategy that uses the initial answer from Step 1 (denoted as $A_{init}$; either $A_{ego}$ or $A_{exo}$) as a reference.
 First, we discard questions where $A_{text}$ matches $A_{init}$, since this indicates that the question can be answered without any visual input.
-Second, we remove questions for which $A_{both}$ is included in $A_{init}$, suggesting that access to both ego and exo views does not change the answer and thus multi-view reasoning is unnecessary.
+Second, we remove questions for which $A_{both}$ matches $A_{init}$, which indicates that the answer remains unchanged even when both ego and exo views are provided, and therefore implies that multi-view reasoning is unnecessary.
 Applying these two criteria retains only those questions that cannot be answered without integrating both views.
-As a result, approximately 78.5\% of the initial questions are filtered out, leaving a set of 23,694 challenging, view-dependent QA samples.
+As a result, approximately 78.5\% of the initial questions are filtered out, leaving a set of 23,694 challenging, multi-view QA samples.